– Assignments that involve the autonomous solutions of exercises and the analysis of case studies provided by the instructor.

 MOBILE DEVICES AND PLATFORMS

-Overview of the different types of mobile device.
-Smartphones, feature phones, tablets and apps: market, peculiarities, statistical data.
-Characteristics and limitations of mobile devices: CPU, GPU, display, memory, input, energy supply, connectivity.
+Smartphones/tablets and apps: market, peculiarities, statistical data.
+Physical characteristics and limitations of mobile devices.
 Major mobile platforms and their features: Apple iOS, Google Android.
 Native vs. web-based vs. hybrid mobile applications: features and technologies.

 MOBILE APPLICATION DESIGN

 Development cycle of an interactive system.
-Designing the interaction, user experience (usability, usefulness, emotional impact), the UX lifecycle process, UX roles.
-The complexity diagram, domain and interaction complexity, low-complexity systems.
-A lightweight approach to the design of mobile applications: the envision, prototype, evaluate cycle.
-Envision through storyboarding: process and guidelines for creating a storyboard, examples.
-Personas and other complementary envision techniques: definition, creation, use, examples.
-Low-fidelity prototyping: description, sketching, examples.
-Complementary prototyping techniques: task flows, design collage, digital wireframes, hi-fidelity prototyping.
-Evaluation of low-fidelity prototypes: user choice, design alternatives, evaluation process.
-Complementary evaluation techniques: five seconds test, black hat session.
-Design patterns for mobile applications and services: navigation, tutorials, common anti-patterns, other patterns.
+Interaction design, user experience (usability, usefulness, emotional impact), the UX lifecycle process, UX roles.
+The diagram of complexity, domain and interaction complexity, low complexity systems.
+Complete process of development of an interactive system: examples of necessary activities.
+Light approach to the design of mobile applications: the envision-prototype-evaluate cycle.
+System concept statement.
+Envisioning through storyboarding: process and guidelines for the creation of a storyboard, examples.
+Personas and other complementary envisioning techniques: definition, creation, use, examples.
+Requirements documentation.
+Prototyping: definition, types.
+Sketching: objectives, guidelines, examples.
+Wireframing: definition, examples.
+Other complementary prototyping techniques: task flows, design collage, hi-fidelity prototyping.
+Evaluation of low-fidelity prototypes: choice of users, alternative designs, evaluation process.
+Alternative evaluation techniques: five seconds test, black hat session.
+Design patterns for the design of mobile applications and services: navigation features, onboarding, forms, tools, common anti-pattern, other patterns.

 MOBILE APPLICATION DEVELOPMENT